 As Senator Lee pointed out, the very first line in your October 4th memorandum refers to harassment and intimidation.

-Why do you continue to dissemble in front of this committee that you are only talking about violence and threats of violence?
+Why do you continue to dissemble in front of this committee that you are only talking about violence and threats of violence when your memo says harassment and intimidation?

-Senator, I said in it uh in my testimony that it involved other kinds of criminal conduct.
+Senator, I said in my testimony that it involved other kinds of criminal conduct.

-And the and I explained to Senator Lee that the uh statutory definitions of those terms and the constitutional definitions of those terms involve threats of violence.
+And I explained to Senator Lee that the statutory definitions of those terms and the constitutional definitions of those terms involve threats of violence.

 And that man, Scott Smith, because he went to a school board and tried to defend his daughter's rights, was condemned internationally.

-Senator, anyone who's uh child was raped as uh is a most horrific crime I can imagine, and is certainly entitled and protected by the First Amendment to protest to their school board about this.
+Senator, anyone whose child was raped is the most horrific crime I can imagine and is certainly entitled and protected by the First Amendment to protest to their school board about this.

-But he was cited by the school board association as a domestic terrorist, which we now know.
+But he was cited by the school board association as a domestic terrorist, which we now know that letter and those reports were the basis for yourself.

 This is shameful.

-This here, this testimony, your directive, your performance is shameful.
+This testimony, your directive, your performance is shameful.

 You should resign in disgrace, Judge.